Resin Obsession – Resin Art, Crafts & Jewelry Supplies › Forums › Molds and moldmaking › Wood Coasters and Resin

-This topic contains 3 replies, has 2 voices, and was last updated by Kangarana 3 months, 3 weeks ago.
+- This topic has 3 replies, 2 voices, and was last updated 11 months ago by Kangarana.

 So I am making coasters from logs of wood that I have cut down from my yard and filling the various splits and imperfections in the wood with colored epoxy.
 They look AMAZING!!
 The issue I am having is when pouring the epoxy to fill the voids.
 I have used blue masking tape, red sheathing tape and the sliver HVAC tape to create a “mold” around the piece of wood to keep it where I want it.
 The best that I have found as far as leak-proof is the sliver tape – its expensive but also once the epoxy has set enough to remove it, I have a very difficult time getting it off.
 Removing it typically involves razor blades and chisel to get it to release.
 Any suggestions on something that is going to adhere well to the shape of the wood and provide a liquid tight seal?

 - June 7, 2019 at 4:58 pm #51161Katherine SwiftKeymaster

 What kind of shape are you creating for your coasters?

 - June 8, 2019 at 1:32 am #51299RyanGuest

 I am keeping it in its natural roundish shape.
 And they are about an inch to inch and a half thickness